ambarltd/ambar_go_client/docs/CreateDataDestinationRequest.md

 ### NewCreateDataDestinationRequest

-`func NewCreateDataDestinationRequest(destinationEndpoint string, filterId string, projectionName string, password string, username string, ) *CreateDataDestinationRequest`
+`func NewCreateDataDestinationRequest(destinationEndpoint string, filterIds []string, password string, username string, ) *CreateDataDestinationRequest`

 NewCreateDataDestinationRequest instantiates a new CreateDataDestinationRequest object This constructor will assign default values to properties that have it defined,